TrigamDev/Collections/README.md

 - Colors in order from highest to lowest signal strength:
   - Red, Orange, Yellow, Lime, Green, Cyan, Light Blue, Blue, Purple, Magenta, Pink, Brown, White, Light Gray, Gray, Black.
 ### Relay
-- A new utility block, similar to that of the observer.
+- A new utility block, similar to that of the Observer.
 It will read the redstone signal strength of the block it's facing, and re-emit the signal strength out of the back.
 - Has a 2 game tick delay.
-- Can easily be used in combination with colored lamps for a color display.
+- Can easily be used in combination with Colored Lamps for a color display.
 ### Dynamite
 - A new, throwable version of TNT with a much weaker explosion.
   - Is made from 1 Sand, 1 Gunpowder, and 1 Paper.